Craig Mabbitt: Dead Rabbitts (2011–present)

-On April 9, the EP or full length wasn't released on Mabbitt's birthday as expected, so instead, he released a new song on YouTube, titled "World of Disaster", along with the final version of "Edge of Reality" on YouTube, and the "Edge of Reality – Single" on iTunes as well.

-Mabbitt also announced that he plans on releasing the "Edge of Reality EP" once 100% is met on the scale for the pledge, so fans can pledge now, which means pre-ordering the EP, for just digital download or also with the physical copy as well.

-Mabbitt has announced that he plans on releasing the Edge of Reality EP on October 19, 2012.
-He has streamed a new track only for the people who pledged, it's entitled "Nuthin But a Reject".
-Another new track was released online by Mabbitt entitled "Make Me Believe It" featuring Caleb Shomo of Attack Attack!

-On October 3, the goal was met for the pledge and for this Mabbitt released another track entitled "Sleep The Night Away" online.

 In late 2013, Mabbitt and the band announced the release of their full-length debut album sometime in 2014.
-In December, they began recording songs with Andrew Wade, On May 16. the band released their first single "My Only Regret" from their debut album Shapeshifter, which was released on July 1, 2014.
+In December, they began recording songs with Andrew Wade, On May 16, the band released their first single, "My Only Regret" from their debut album Shapeshifter, which was released on July 1, 2014.
 The album debuted at No. 127 on the Billboard 200.
-The band released their second studio album, This Emptiness on April 17, 2017.

-On October 25, 2019, the band released "Dead By Daylight", a single written by Mabbitt with his son, Mizo, as a guest vocalist It is based on the horror-survival video game, Dead by Daylight.
-On December 6, 2019, the band's second EP, Break the Static, was released.
+The band released their second studio album, This Emptiness, on April 17, 2017.
+On October 25, 2019, the band released "Dead by Daylight", a single written by Mabbitt with his son, Mizo, as a guest vocalist.
+It is based on the horror survival video game Dead by Daylight.

-Solo career (2020)
+Solo (2020)

-Mabbitt released his first solo song "Never Be" through SoundCloud on April 9, 2020.
-The song was released to celebrate his 33rd birthday.
+Mabbitt released his first solo song, "Never Be", through SoundCloud on April 9, 2020.
+It was released to celebrate his 33rd birthday.